Compact Web Language (COWEL)

 4.2.
 Text

-Text (text in the grammar) is a markup-element which consists of as many characters as possible, excluding U+005C (\).
+Text (such as document-text in the grammar) is a markup element which consists of as many characters as possible, excluding U+005C (\).

 In most situations, text is not processed specially.
 However, the output may depend on the context (§5.1.
 Content policies).
 For example, < in text will render as a < character, but will be converted to &lt; when fed into a To-HTML Policy.
 Furthermore, text is subject to special effects like syntax highlighting and paragraph splitting.